 WSRAP Opportunities

-Please reference the chart below for opportunities offered through the Work-Study Research Assistant Program for 2024-2025 academic year.
-Opportunities for the upcoming academic year will be posted from June through mid-August.
+Please reference the chart below for opportunities offered through the Work-Study Research Assistant Program for the Spring 2025 semester.
+Opportunities for the spring semester will be posted from mid-December through January 2025.
 Follow the link in the Job Posting column to access the position listing.
 Note that all applications must be submitted through JobX.
 Only applications from undergraduate students with work-study awards will be considered.
 Please note that the opportunities denoted with the First Generation image are offered by faculty members who themselves identify as first generation (neither parent completed a four-year degree); first generation students are particularly encouraged to consider these positions and apply to those that align with their skills and interests.

 Pending